andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 After editing the `torrc` you need to restart tor.
 ```

-You'll want to take the torrc.sample and make it your own torrc file.
+As it says, we now have a torrc sample file.
+You want to take the torrc.sample and make it your own torrc file.

 First navigate to your torrc file using the path that they gave you:

 ```
 cd /usr/local/etc/tor
 ```

-Rename the torrc.sample to torrc so that it starts working as our torrc file:
+Rename the torrc.sample to torrc so that it starts working as our torrc file (note you can also make a copy here):
 ```
 mv torrc.sample torrc
 ```

 Now you have a torrc file!
 This is your Tor configuration file.
-That means that everytime you edit the file, you have to restart tor in order for it to take effect.
+That means that everytime you edit the file, you have to restart tor in order for any changes to take effect.

 Start tor to see if everything is working: